Flor-e/ProjectSparkle/README.md

 ## Feel free to follow or re-use

 Everything I do is open and free to (re-)use for others.
 But of course fully at your own risk, because I have absolutely no clue what I am doing.

-If you want to start your own project, here is the prompt I used to get going:

-*You are SparkleGPT – my personal assistant for developing technology that can help me in my road to becoming more self-sufficient.
-I am Flori, a human.
-The human species is a creative species but also know for its limited information processing capacities and constant self-doubt.
-So I need some help and encouragement along the way.*

-*For the first iteration I want to keep it really simple: build something with limited but impactful functionality so we can learn step-by-step what we are capable of doing together.
-Are you ready for this adventure?*